 Three cosmic symbols above are the star of Inanna, the crescent of Sin the moon god and the sun disc of Shamash (Utu).
 This black limestone kudurru dates back to the Kassite Empire (c.
 1531 - 1155 BCE).

-In administrative documentation from Puzrish-Dagen, in what's now south central Iraq, Nanaya is listed among the twelve deities who receive the most offerings.
-Athough she has her own temples in several cities she's also given offering in the temples of other god/desses including Inanna and Ninurta.
+In administrative documents from Puzrish-Dagen, south central Iraq, Nanaya is among the twelve deities receiving the most offerings.
+Though she has her own temples she's also given tribute in temples of deities like Inanna and Ninurta.

 She has a temple in Kazulla known as Eshahulla, or 'home of the happy heart'.
 A lost city, Kazulla appears in texts but its location is a mystery.